waelsy123/el-avs/README.md

 ## Deployment on Holesky

-To deploy the Hello World AVS contracts to the Holesky network, follow these steps:
+To deploy the Lending Protocol AVS contracts to the Holesky network, follow these steps:

 1. Ensure you have the necessary RPC URL and private key for the Holesky network.
 2. Run the deployment script using Foundry: